 Boosting Users’ Innovation and Experience

 Usability is at the center of accessibility space design.
-There is a shift to user-centered design focusing on understanding the behaviors and access needs of users to build products that create positive user experiences.
+There is a shift to user-centered design focusing on understanding users’ behaviors and access needs to build products that create positive user experiences.
 Designing a website with accessibility in mind elevates the site’s usability.

 There is a trickle-down effect when solving the accessibility issues of today leads to future technology breakthroughs that benefit everyone.
 Ease of use and accessibility go hand in hand.
 Technology creators are urged to include accessibility standards when designing a product.